msantos/rotatee/README.md

 * exit-nopipe: exit on error writing to any output not a pipe
 * sigpipe: exit on any error writing to a pipe, diagnose errors writing to any output not a pipe
+* ignore: suppress and do not exit on errors